 Masters programs are heavy on theory, rather than media internships.
 Not all universities allow students to combine academic programs with jobs, a practice the Ministry of Education discourages.
 However, journalism departments often help students find jobs.
 Furthermore, not all departments researched possess sufficient technical equipment that is freely accessible to students.
-One panelist agreed that academic journalism programs are very weak on practical components.
+Vynokur agreed that academic journalism programs are very weak on practical components.

 "NUJU tends to consider whoever they want to be journalists-those who have a press card, or bloggers, or people involved in conscious disinformation and propaganda instead of journalism.
-NUJU has not yet audited its 19,000 members."
+NUJU has not yet audited its 19,000 members," Zakusylo said.

 Ministry of Education regulations requiring that a certain percentage of professors hold relevant scientific degrees force journalism departments to hire media practitioners only as guest speakers.
 Faculty members go abroad for study or internships more frequently than students.
 Ultimately, the survey found, a third of students do not plan to work in journalism, while a majority of editors and employers are dissatisfied with students' skills.
-Only 22 percent indicated a preference to hire individuals with a journalism degree.
+Only 22 percent indicated a preference to hire individuals with a journalism degree.13 open for the faculty to attend as well.
+Noting that Mariupol University also invited them to speak, she said she believes that some journalism departments are attempting to change.
+She also highlighted the fact that the share of male journalists among the students is very low.

-A panelist mentioned that the Kyiv Institute of Journalists invited them and a few colleagues to deliver practical courses as guest professors to a few groups of students on media law, covering legal issues, and investigative reporting.
-The courses were open for the faculty to attend as well.
-Noting that Mariupol University also invited them to speak, they believe that some journalism departments are attempting to change.
-They also highlighted the fact that the share of male journalists among the students is very low.
+Pankratova mentioned that the Kyiv Institute of Journalists invited her and a few colleagues to deliver practical courses as guest professors to a few groups of students on media law, covering legal issues, and investigative reporting.
+The courses were

-One panelist concluded that the deficiencies reflect the general decline of academic education in the country.
+Rozkladay concluded that the deficiencies reflect the general decline of academic education in the country.

-A panelist credits NGOs with providing training opportunities to hundreds of journalists all over Ukraine.
-"During a year we couldn't find an investigative reporter, although we offer an above-average salary in the region; this is evidence of the low quality of education with the journalism departments in universities in the region.
-Our online media colleagues also complain that they can hardly find journalists," the panelist said.
+Torbich credits NGOs with providing training opportunities to hundreds of journalists all over Ukraine.
+"During a year we couldn't find an investigative reporter, although we offer an above-average salary in the region; this is evidence of the low quality of education with the three journalism departments in universities in the Rivne region.
+Our online media colleagues also complain that they can hardly find journalists," he said.
 "I saw that Ostroz'ka Academy's journalism undergraduate exam contained questions about medieval journalism, but nothing about searching in databases."
-A second panelist agreed, noting that journalism interns from Kharkiv, Dnipro, and Zaporizhzhya are given handbooks produced by NGO media trainers and have to be trained from scratch.
-Training courses and in-service programs are more effective than the theoretical knowledge taught in the academic journalism programs, they said.
+Skrypnik agreed, noting that journalism interns from Kharkiv, Dnipro, and Zaporizhzhya are given handbooks produced by NGO media trainers (Ihor Kulyas and Oleksandr Makarenko) and have to be trained from scratch.
+Training courses and in-service programs are more effective than the theoretical knowledge taught in the academic journalism programs, she said.

 Short-term training courses are available courtesy of international donors.
-According to a panelist, training programs are numerous and primarily qualitative, and it is NGOs that support the operation and development of independent media.
-Most short-term training courses are aimed at reporters, and many workshops for journalists encompass topics such as EU integration, decentrali zation, health care reform, gender, and internally displaced people.
+According to Kvurt, training programs are numerous and primarily qualitative, and it is NGOs that support the operation and development of independent media.
+Most short-term training courses are aimed at reporters, and many workshops for journalists encompass topics such as EU integration, decentralization, health care reform, gender, and internally displaced people.